games-automata-play/games-automata-play.github.io/_posts/2018-08-08-universality_finitely_ambiguous.md

 The two properties of LRS we rely on are:
 > **Theorem:**
 * The $\ell$-th term of an LRS of order $k$ can be computed in time $O(\log(\ell) \cdot k^3)$
-* Two LRS of order at most $k$ are equal if and only if they agree on the first $k$ terms
+* Two LRS of order at most $k$ are equal if and only if they agree on the first $2k$ terms

 These two properties are well known and best proved using an algebraic point of view.